No9/kubernetes-external-secrets-sample/README.md

 ## Configure a username-password CRD

-1. Now the service is installed we need to create a secret in Secret Manager that we will make available in k8s.
+Now the service is installed we need to create a `username_password` secret in Secret Manager that we will make available in k8s.

+1. Ensure the secret manager environment variable is set
     ```
-    # If you're using secrets-manager plug-in version `0.0.8` or above, export the following variable: SECRETS_MANAGER_URL.
     $ export SECRETS_MANAGER_URL=https://yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy.<Location>.secrets-manager.appdomain.cloud
-    # If you're using secrets-manager plug-in version 0.0.6 or below, export the following variable: IBM_CLOUD_SECRETS_MANAGER_API_URL.
-    $ export IBM_CLOUD_SECRETS_MANAGER_API_URL=https://yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy.<Location>.secrets-manager.appdomain.cloud
+    ```

+1. Now add a secret to secret manager taking note of the id generated
+    ```
     $ ibmcloud secrets-manager secret-create --secret-type username_password --resources '[{"name": "example-username-password-test-secret","description": "Extended description for my secret.","username": "user123","password": "cloudy-rainy-coffee-book"}]'

     ..id..